mhartington/formatter.nvim/README.md

 ## Configure

-By default there are no tools configured.
-This may change.

 To config a tool, you can create a table for the filetype and tool you want to use

 ```lua